microsoftgraph/msgraph-sdk-design/tasks/PageIteratorTask.md

 ## Requirements

-- Accept any collection of entities that contains a link to a next page
+1. Accept any collection of entities that contains a link to a next page
-- Accept a callback function that will be called for each entity in each page of the collection.
+2. Accept a callback function that will be called for each entity in each page of the collection.
 The callback function should provide a way to indicate to the iterator to stop iterating.
-- Dereference the next page link, when each of the the entities of the current page have been passed to the callback.
+3. Dereference the next page link, when each of the the entities of the current page have been passed to the callback.
+4. Accept or provide the ability to pass information like headers, middleware options, response type in the request for the next page.
+For example, when using a PageIteratorTask for processing a large number of events, consumer should be able to specify the timezone preferance in the headers.

 ## Performance Considerations